ChrisJacobsJr/SimpleCalculator/Readme.md

 # Chris J's Simple Calculator.
 ## The Goal
-This program will use tkinter to create a GUI program that does simple calculations.
+This program uses tkinter to create a GUI program that does simple calculations.
-## Roadmap:
+## This project is complete.
+##Roadmap:

 ### Phase 1 (Started October 8 2024)
 1. TKinter GUI interface will be created in this phase to create a calculator.
 (Completed Oct 8 2024)